rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 3.1.2.
 Use Cases
 Use Cases encapsulate the core business logic of the application.
-They orchestrate operations by delegating tasks to Services and accessing data through State Stores and Repositories.
+They orchestrate operations by delegating tasks to [Services](#313-services) and accessing data through [State Stores](#3142-state-stores) and [Repositories](#3141-repositories).
 Each Use Case focuses on a specific business operation, promoting modularity and maintainability.
 Even a simple application may comprise numerous, specialized Use Cases to address various functionalities.

 The following code snippet demonstrates a potential implementation of a Use Case for starting a stopwatch:

 ```
+import StopwatchState from core/entities import CoreStateStore from core/data/state_stores/CoreStateStore import TimerService from core/services/TimerService

 class StartStopwatchUseCase:
-  stateStore: StateStore<StopwatchState>
+  stateStore: CoreStateStore
   timerService: TimerService

   execute():